evermoving/SystemCaptioner/README.md

 # System Captioner

 Generates and shows real-time captions by listening to your Windows PC's audio.
+Makes digital content more accessible for those who are deaf or hard of hearing, aids language learning, and more.

 ## How it works

-1. Allows you to select a playback device from available loopback devices on your Windows system
-2. Temporarily records everything you hear through the selected device in chunks using pyaudiowpatch
+1. Captures system audio in real-time through Windows audio loopback using PyAudioWPatch
 3. Locally transcribes the recordings using faster-whisper
-4. Displays the transcriptions as captions in an always-on-top window
+4. Displays the transcriptions as captions in a overlay window that remains always on top

 Language auto-detection, user-friendly GUI, draggable captions box, and intelligent mode that shows captions only when speech is detected.